Spooner Area (Logging and Lumber Period: 1868-1895)

 Signed: No

 Notes: Possible fee required.
 Good luck trying to spot this one from the highway.
 In fact, my recommendation is don't!
-The setting for this marker might be the most exotic in the entire state as it's completely hidden from view among the dense forest.
-Coupled with the busy traffic along SR 28 save yourself the trouble (and possibly an accident) by having a second set of eyes to help you find this marker because this one is so hidden that people are still finding it.
-Apparently the SHPO thought it best to place this marker alongside the turn-around directly behind the entrance booth, yet not at the actual parking area.
+The setting for this marker might be the most exotic in the entire state as it's completely hidden from view among the hugely dense forest.
+Coupled with the busy traffic along SR 28 save yourself the trouble (and possibly an accident) by having a second set of eyes to help you find this marker because this one is so hidden that people are still finding it to this day.
+Apparently the SHPO thought it was best to place Mr. 225 alongside the turn-around directly behind the entrance booth, yet not at the actual parking area.

 • [225] The intense green surrounding Marker 225